mahalakshmijinadoss/mahalakshmijinadoss.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Using Model Explanations in Training for Image classification
-description: with background image
+description:  An explanation ensemble in an adversarial setup with a Discriminator in Pytorch to incorporate explanations during training
 img: assets/img/12.jpg
 importance: 1
 category: work